A number of political theories sought to “fix everything” but almost never managed to and only momentarily in the case of rare exceptions. Why?

 · Who broke it?

-For example: if it broke down because forces were applied to it beyond its endurance, then no matter how many parts got replaced, the machine would break again, either where it broke before or at another weak linkage.
-If it broke because those who should have tended it, abused it in favor of their special interests, then again, it would not matter what parts were replaced.
+For example: if it broke down because forces were applied to it beyond its endurance, then no matter how many parts we replaced, the machine would break down again, either where it broke before or at another weak linkage.
+If it broke because those who should have tended it, abused it in favor of special interests, then again, it would not matter what parts we replaced.
 If because it was used for purposes other than those intended; again, no matter.

 If you could answer those three questions exactly, you might find a new, unforeseen fix that would last; otherwise, no way.
 All three questions would have to be answered before the fourth one could be addressed: “How can I fix this?”

-Despite thousands of years of babble by reductionist meliorists (Plato, Machiavelli and Marx come to mind, as does the next tank top troll online) “How to fix” government; Learner poses three primary questions – deliberately and first off – so that its readers may follow its lead and make a better job of it.
-Thereafter, we may “fix” governance once and for all.
+Despite thousands of years of babble by reductionist meliorists on “How to fix” government (Plato, Machiavelli and Marx come to mind, as does the next tank top troll and mercenary interventionist of the Chinese kind online); Learner poses three primary questions – deliberately and first off – so that its readers may follow its lead and make a better job of it.
+Unlike those reflexive new parts replacers, we may “fix” governance once and for all.

 I sent away for a free copy of the Bible in French (www.bibles.ch).
-The Bible is a wellspring of literary style and inspiration for cultures that adopt it, the way the Koran (Qran) would be for Muslim cultures, the Vedas, for Hindus and other texts for other denominations.
-Not having read the Bible in French up ‘til then, (nor the Qran in what I’m told is its purest Arabic, nor, alas, the life of Buddha in Pali, nor the Gita in Sanskrit, nor …), it seemed my rusty French might benefit.
-I must admit I’ve never found a version of the Bible written in French as melodious as the King James Version.
+The Bible is a wellspring of literary style and inspiration for cultures that adopt it, the same way the Koran (Qran) would be for Muslim cultures, the Vedas, for Hindus and other texts for other denominations.
+Not having read up ‘til then the Bible in French, (nor the Qran in what I’m told is its purest Arabic, nor, alas, the life of Buddha in Pali, nor the Gita in Sanskrit, nor …), it seemed my rusty French might benefit.
+I must admit I never found a version of the Bible written in French as melodious as the King James Version.

 As long as we understand how much less we know compared to what we don’t, and as long as we can catch a whiff of garlic cooking (per J.G.
 Ballard), everything will be fine.